 We welcome new members so if you are interested in art and want to support Guildford's heritage, why not join us?

-The annual subscription for 2020 - 2021 is £15 per member.
-If you would like to join, please download and complete FOGH New Member Application Form.
+The annual subscription for 2022 - 2023 is £15 per member.
+However, due to the pandemic restricting our activities, subscriptions paid for 2020 - 2021 will be carried over to 2022 - 2023.
+If you would like to join as a new member starting this year, please download and complete FOGH New Member Application Form.

 Membership forms are also available from: